 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Moscow and Reykjavik.
+Read on to compare the activities as well as the prices of travel for Moscow and Reykjavik.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Moscow is the capital of Russia and is notable for its important role in history.
 It's a very sprawling city with many museums and fascinating buildings.
 Ten percent of Russia's population lives in this capital city and it's a financial and political center for the country.
 The Moskva River weaves its way through the city and you will find most of the city's sights and attractions on the northern side of the river.

 Reykjavik is the capital and largest city in the country of Iceland.
 The city is where the vast majority of the country's population resides and the urban area has about 200,000 residents.
 The city is sprawling, with a large area covered in suburbs.
 The the city center is quite compact, with many interesting and colorful houses.
 There are a lot of things that attract tourists to this city, including an interesting culture and history as well as plenty of shopping and dining opportunities.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Moscow is $66, while the average daily cost in Reykjavik is $193.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Moscow and Reykjavik in more detail.